ADR Northern Ireland

 The partners

-ADRC NI is a collaboration between research specialists from Queen's University Belfast's Centre for Public Health & School of Management and Ulster University's Bamford Centre for Mental Health.
+The Administrative Data Research Centre Northern Ireland (ADRC NI) is a partnership between research specialists at Queen's University Belfast and Ulster University.
 ADRC NI brings extensive knowledge and experience in developing innovative research for public benefit, analysing complex data sets and independent public engagement.

 They partner with NISRA, who are experts in statistics and research with a proven track record in curating, linking, and managing large-scale data sets.
 They employ world-class technological and methodological innovation to facilitate researchers access to data sets, ultimately transforming research and informing policymaking.